Gallery Exhibition

 Medium: Digital print

-This piece explores the interplay of curiosity, compulsion, and overwhelm—the mind-numbing sensation at the cusp of countless rabbit holes, each a vortex of possibility.
+Curiosity, compulsion, and overwhelm converge around rabbit holes.
 Which one to choose?
 It hardly matters.
-Linger on any, and become lost (again) in a spiraling, looping imagination.
+Linger and become lost again in a spiraling imagination.

 Also: "Intersections", Group Exhibition, Seattle Universal Math Museum (SUMM) & MercerIsland Visual Arts League (MIVAL), Mercer Island, WA.